tom-daly/spfx-global-navigation/README.md

 ### Classic JS File Build
 As mentioned in the introduction, by using the 'build.cmd' the build process will generate a JavaScript file suitable for deployment on a Classic site.

 Without going into too much detail, the build process calls a separate webpack configuration that points to a seperate component for Classic Mode.
 This webpack configuration and the custom component both have additional references and polyfills in order for it to work on a Classic Site.
-Develop once and build for two completely different environments.

 After running the build script you will have the .js file for classic sites located in './classic-dist/top-navigation.js'

 ![JavaScript File](https://i.imgur.com/adOUY2h.png)

+***Deploying to a Classic site will target and override the default navigation.
+The code targets the element '#DeltaTopNavigation'.
+This reference can be changed in the 'components/ClassicMode/ClassicMode.ts' file***

 ## Step 3 - Deploy the Application Customizer